98ping/TestingHCFCore/README.md

 # TestingHCFCore
 A kotlin hcf core that I made cause I was super bored.
 It uses gradle and has no other dependencies besides spigot and mongodb.
 If you are a small to medium size hcf server you can use this core once its complete but I do not recommend using it now caues it super minimal.

+# THIS IS A BASE it is not stable nor complete I will come back to it one day I promise :^)